bluegreen-labs/jungleweather/README.md

 In particular, it addresses the issue of outlining locations in a table which contain data, and reducing the complexity of the transcription.
 As such the workflow will generate data which only presents one value at a time for transcription, limiting the chance of propagating errors in incomplete or corrupted series.
 At the same time this makes the task easier to complete in informal settings, on a cellphone or a tablet rather than a computer.

 Below you find an outline of the steps required to set up a successfull template matching routine using the code in this repository.
+Throughout this process I also assume a consistent naming convention in which data is grouped per site, or archival id and delimited using underscores.
+All images are therefore structured: `archive-id_scan-nr.jpg` a real example therefore reads 6120_057.jpg.
+You will need to adjust some code below if this structure will not fit your data, as the file name is used as a way to store important meta-data.

 ## Pre-processing